 Further study offers the opportunity to experiment, diversify or produce better work within a specialism.
 Courses are offered at postgraduate level in:

-- metal work;
+- metal work

 Shorter, skills-based courses, offered by colleges or commercial organisations, are also useful and can be a quicker and cheaper way to add to your expertise.
-Details of courses can be obtained from organisations such as:
+Specialist courses are available in areas such as setting, engraving, enamelling and gemstone cutting and carving.
+Details can be obtained from organisations such as:

 If you're employed by a company, they may provide in-house training.
 This usually involves being taught and supervised by a more experienced craftsperson.

-Business skills are important for those thinking of self-employment.
-An annual, free, week-long 'Getting Started' introduction to business course for recent graduates of precious metal courses is run by The Goldsmiths' Centre, on behalf of the Goldsmiths' Company.
+Business skills are important if you're thinking about self-employment.
+Getting Started, a free, annual, week-long introduction to business course for recent graduates of precious metal courses, is run on behalf of The Goldsmiths' Company by The Goldsmiths' Centre.

+Getting your work known is vital for career development and the success of your business.
 You can showcase your work to employers and potential clients alongside other jewellery designers on a number of dedicated websites, such as:

-- The Association for Contemporary Jewellery
+- Association for Contemporary Jewellery

 - Chartered Society of Designers (CSD)